Mucunguzi256/Letter-mark-up/README.md

 their contribution
 and then guidance
 they keep me moving
-let me take this opportunity
+let me take this oppus moment
 to thank MDM for your course
 how this feels so nice
 <!-- ZEK tokens on this -->